Hoda Kotb Isn’t Ruling Out Bringing Another Child Into Her Family

-In 2017 Today Show co-host Hoda Kotb felt like she had reached the peak of her career in journalism.
+In 2017, Today Show co-host Hoda Kotb felt like she had reached the peak of her career in journalism.
 She had a job she loved and a loving partner, Joel Schiffman.
 However, there was one thing missing in her life; children.
 Hoda conquered breast cancer in 2007, but the treatments she received to fight the disease left her unable to conceive.
 At 52-years old she made the best decision of her life and decided to adopt a baby, Haley Joy.
-Now two-years-old, Haley continues to make Hoda the happiest she’s ever been.
+Now 2-years-old, Haley continues to make Hoda the happiest she’s ever been.
 The journalist recently announced that she’s not ruling out more children in the future, according to Good Housekeeping.

 Hoda and Joel have both agreed that they’d like their daughter to grow up with a sibling.
 They might be turning to the adoption process again in the near future but don’t have a set time.